Self-employment and cancer FAQs

 • What do I need to do if I want to close my business?

-If you decide to close your business, speak to a financial adviser.
-Take the time to think through your options.
-You can contact one of Macmillan’s financial guides for free.
-Or you can go to the Personal Finance Society's website to search for a financial adviser.
+If you decide to close your business, speak to a financial adviser and take the time to think through your options.
+You can go to the Personal Finance Society's website to search for a financial adviser.
 Depending on your situation, you may be able to sell the business or transfer the ownership.

 About our information